Open quantum generalisation of Hopfield neural networks: Results

-\emph{\bf \em Phase diagram---} To characterize the phase diagram of this OQS in the $(T,\Omega)$ plane, we follow two different routes: (i) we solve numerically the mean-field equations at low $p$ by averaging over disorder using the factorized probability distribution $P(\pmb{\xi}) = \prod_{\alpha=1}^p p (\xi^{(\alpha)})$ with $p(\xi) = 1/2\delta (\xi-1) + 1/2\delta (\xi+1)$; (ii) we perform a \emph{Lyapunov linear stability analysis} \cite{Lyapunov:IJC:1992}, namely we study the dynamical stability of the stationary points under small perturbations (see \cite{SM} for details).
+To characterize the phase diagram of this OQS in the $(T,\Omega)$ plane, we follow two different routes: (i) we solve numerically the mean-field equations at low $p$ by averaging over disorder using the factorized probability distribution $P(\pmb{\xi}) = \prod_{\alpha=1}^p p (\xi^{(\alpha)})$ with $p(\xi) = 1/2\delta (\xi-1) + 1/2\delta (\xi+1)$; (ii) we perform a \emph{Lyapunov linear stability analysis} \cite{Lyapunov:IJC:1992}, namely we study the dynamical stability of the stationary points under small perturbations (see \cite{SM} for details).
 Through either approach we identify the boundaries of the different phases.
+The numerical solution of the mean field equations \eqref{mfdyn1}, \eqref{mfdyn2} is obtained with a standard numerical integrator available in Wolfram Mathematica.

 The phase diagram of the NN is summarized in Fig. \ref{Fig2}.
 For $T>2/3$ and $\Omega > \sqrt{(1-T)/8T}$ the system is in the paramagnetic phase.
 Retrieval is possible in the low temperature and low $\Omega$ regime, whereas the dynamics features LCs as a stationary manifold in the low temperature and high coherence regime.
 At the boundary between the retrieval and the LC phase, we recognize a small region where the two phases coexist: initializing the system close enough to $(\mathbf{m}^z,\mathbf{m}^y) = (\mathbf{0},\mathbf{0})$, drives the NN towards the retrieval solutions, whereas initial conditions chosen outside a critical hypervolume centered around $(\mathbf{0},\mathbf{0})$ converge to the LC (see insets in Fig \ref{Fig2}).